 We did not find any reliable automated classification process for pastoralist settlements and therefore manually digitized settlements using QGIS (QGIS Development Team 2018) (Fig. 2).
-For the Landsat study, the mapped polygons represent inhabited land, which includes small scale agriculture.
+For the Landsat study, the mapped polygons represent inhabited land, which includes both settlements and the adjacent utilized land, and is therefore comprised of a mosaic of houses, animal shelters, and smaller patches of cultivated land.
 While individual traditional houses (hereafter “huts”) of the Dasanech are not visible on Landsat imagery, inhabited areas are typically kept free from vegetation by humans and livestock and consequently show a distinct spectral signature in contrast to the dense surrounding vegetation.
-Accordingly, this classification approach is not feasible in the desert areas that dominate the landscape outside the delta.
-We therefore restricted the study area to the evergreen areas of the delta (approximately 280 km2, Fig.1).
-We classified bare land as inhabited if it contrasts clearly with its surroundings, exhibits a detectable size of more than 1’800m2 (at least three Landsat pixels) and if the area was reasonably homogenous.
+Accordingly, this classification approach is not feasible in the desert areas that dominate the landscape outside the Delta.
+We therefore restricted the study area to the evergreen areas of the Delta (approximately 280 km2, Fig.1).
+We classified bare land as inhabited if it contrasts clearly with its surroundings, exhibits a detectable size of more than three Landsat pixels (approximately 1’800m2) and if the area was reasonably homogenous.
 The detection might be affected by the rate of vegetation recovery after people leave.
-However, our data indicates that vegetation regrows quickly, due to constant availability of water from the river and the lake.(see Hodbod et al. 2019b) In cases of uncertainty, validation sources (data from field visit and comparison with high-resolution reference) were included in order to decide whether the area under consideration is possibly populated.
+However, we could observe in our year-by-year analysis that vegetation regrows quickly in the Omo Delta as long as water from the River and the Lake is available.
+In cases of uncertainty, we consulted validation sources (data from our field visit and comparison with high-resolution reference) to decide whether the area under consideration is possibly inhabited.

 For the RapidEye study, the mapped polygons represent settlements.
-Identified settlements include semi-permanent settlements consisting of traditional as well as tin-roof houses but also cattle camps and temporary scattered settlements.
-We carried out the mapping by looking for characteristic features that most settlements have in common, namely the round huts (visible as points of different shades on the satellite images) and the fences of grazing grounds (circular lines).
-We did not include military or administrative facilities (consisting solely of tin-roof houses in distinct arrangements) and cultivation area.
-For analysis, we divided the data in two groups: Settlements within the evergreen areas inside the Delta and settlements within the desert areas further north.
-The evergreen areas of the Delta were determined by a leaf area index map based on a Senitel-2 image of March 2018 (VISTA Remote Sensing in Geosciences).
-The RapidEye study included the manual digitalization of points based on the occurrence of tin-roof houses.
-Tin-roof houses contrast with the huts due to different building material and architecture (Fig. 3).
+Identified settlements include semi-permanent settlements consisting of traditional as well as tin-roofed houses, but also cattle camps and temporary scattered settlements.
+We carried out the mapping by looking for characteristic features that most settlements have in common, namely the round huts (visible as points of different shades on the imagery) and the fences of grazing grounds (circular lines).
+We did not include military or administrative facilities (consisting solely of tin-roofed houses in distinct arrangements) and cultivation area.
+For analysis, we divided the data in two groups: settlements within the evergreen areas inside the Delta and settlements within the desert areas further north.
+The evergreen areas of the Delta were determined by a leaf area index map based on a Sentinel-2 image of March 2018 (made available by VISTA Remote Sensing in Geosciences, Munich).
+The RapidEye study included the manual digitalization of points based on the occurrence of tin-roofed houses.
+Tin-roofed houses contrast with the huts due to different building material and architecture (Fig. 3).
 Traditionally, the Dasanech live in huts mostly made from natural materials (Carr 1977).
 However, more permanent Dasanech settlements use sheet metal as a component for their huts.
 Therefore, we have mapped the houses on the basis of their tin roofs (which can be recognized by the reflection of sunlight), also taking into account their rectangular shape and location.
-We further used RapidEye imagery to identify the location and timing of the construction of a new paved road leading from a newly constructed bridge in Omorate to the former site of Fort Wilkinson, which now serves as a military post in the border region between Ethiopia, Kenya and South Sudan (Fig. 1).
+We further used RapidEye imagery to identify the location and timing of the construction of a new paved road leading from a newly constructed bridge in Omorate to the former site of Fort Wilkinson, which now serves as a military post in the border region between Ethiopia, Kenya, and South Sudan (Fig. 1).